 IMAGE BY CHRIS PARKES/STOPGAP

-SAND-R (he/they), otherwise known as Sander Verbeek is a Disabled artist from The Netherlands.
+SAND-R (he/they), otherwise known as Sander Verbeek is a proud to be disabled artist from The Netherlands.
 SAND-R's career started at Holland Dance Festival (HDF) in 2016.
 At HDF he quickly got to collaborate with other European dance companies through iDance and also to perform with The Dutch National Ballet.
 Through iDance they started working with Stopgap Dance Company and in 2018 they joined Stopgap's Sg2 as an apprentice dancer.
 As an apprentice for Stopgap the connection with HDF was still strong and a European tour with SALLY Dance Company and SAND-R was planned to happen in 2019 and 2020.
 However due to the COVID-19 pandemic this tour was put on hold after the first performance.

 During this pandemic everything went online and so did the apprentice company and training.
 Even though a children's show and tour was cancelled, fortunately a new creative outlet was found and so the very first audio choreography was created at the end of Sg2.